eeweems.com Self Help Page

 I purchased a "Tune Up Kit" from Sears and replaced the air filter, spark plug, and leveled off the oil level with new oil (all of which came in the 'kit,' along with an additive 'fuel stabilizer'.)
 For a list of Craftsman mower replaceable parts, with part numbers for this Briggs and Stratton engine, go here.

 As a matter of year-to-year maintenance, changing oil, air filters and spark plugs is important.
-On the Craftsman Model 917 model it's also easy and fast, requiring just screwdrivers.
+On the Craftsman Model 917 model it's also easy and fast, requiring just screwdrivers and an appropriately sized wrench or socket for the spark plug.
 Take a look at this photo below showing location of the air filter and what it looks like on this specific 917 Craftsman model (called the "22 inch mulcher" on one side).
 The oil cap is labeled and the spark plug is obvious.

 PHOTO: AIR FILTER CHANGING CRAFTSMAN 917 MOWER: Gas is mixed with oxygen for firing inside the engine.
 A dirty air filter makes it tough for the engine to get an adequate supply of the oxygen it needs.